ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 The App Academy Open topics are scraped using Selenium webdriver, using fairly complex logic to log in, click on specific elements, scrape neighbor elements, and finally store the topics into dictionaries.

-# What was the motivation?
+# Motivation and greatest challenges

 I wanted to hone my Python skills with this project, and create something that would benefit me and my classmates!
 The hardest problems / bugs to solve were: